green-party-dublin-central/nh-web/site/content/post/daneswell-lrd.md

 ---
 title: Daneswell/Smurfit Site Large-scale Residential Development planning application
 date: 2022-08-16T13:14:52.073Z
-description: "At the start of August a Large-scale Residential Development application was made to Dublin City Council for the development of 168 apartment units, a creche, and café at Daneswell Place, Former Printworks/Smurfit Site, Botanic Road, Glasnevin, Dublin 9.
+description: At the start of August a Large-scale Residential Development application was made to Dublin City Council for the development of 168 apartment units, a creche, and café at Daneswell Place, Former Printworks/Smurfit Site, Botanic Road, Glasnevin, Dublin 9.
 The application was declared invalid on the 9th of August as Dublin City Council felt the description contained in the application was insufficiently detailed for the public.
 The application was resubmitted on the 22 Aug 2022.
-Last day for observations is Monday 26th of September 2022. "
+Last day for observations is Monday 26th of September 2022.
+On 13th September at 8pm Neasa will host an online meeting to discuss the application.
 image: img/daneswell-photo1.png
 ---
 ## Differences between the 9th Aug. application and 22nd Aug. application